codewithgaji/Numera/README.md

 | "two billion three"   | 2,000,000,003 |

 ## How to Play
-Try it here on [Google Colab](https://tinyurl.com/gaji-word-to-digit-converter)
+You can now use the web app by clicking [Numera](https://numera-egrx.onrender.com/) Try it here on [Google Colab](https://tinyurl.com/gaji-word-to-digit-converter)

 1. Click on the link to open the Colab notebook.